Mattress Buying Guide

 You can take regular steps to ensure your mattress maintains its quality, including these stages into your cleaning routine to protect further and prolong your mattress' life.

 - Regularly check the quality of your bed frame, as broken or damaged slats can cause your mattress to sag and lose support.

-- Invest in some dry cleaning products, such as anti-bacterial fabric spray, to treat your mattress with.
+- Invest in some dry cleaning products to treat your mattress, such as anti-bacterial fabric spray.

 - Vacuum your mattress regularly to prevent bacteria build-up and bed bug infestation.